-Best photo editing apps for iPad
+Best photo editing apps for iPad in 2019

 If you're looking for an app that has dozens of tools to play and edit with, an app that allows you to be as precise as possible with editing on an iPad, or as simple and streamlined with fun and fast filters while still producing stunning results, then take a peek at Snapseed.

-Snapseed started life as an indie product on the iPad.
-Apple was suitably impressed, awarding it 'App of the Year' in 2011.
-It's easy to see why.
-The app was a smartly conceived image editor, providing a wide range of tools for reworking photographs, and while it was peppered with tappable buttons, it took a nicely tactile approach to applying filters.
-Craig Grannell, Stuff)

-Designed to edit RAW photos, equipped with tools like healing, brush, structure, HDR, transform, crop, white balance, and so much more, and totally free to use on your iPad, Snapseed makes your photos look like they were shot and edited by a professional.
+Snapseed is designed to edit RAW photos, equipped with tools like healing, brush, structure, HDR, transform, crop, white balance, and so much more, and totally free to use on your iPad, Snapseed makes your photos look like they were shot and edited by a professional.

-You can even add different effects and feels to your photographs, like grainy film, vintage filers, dramatic overlays, retrolux looks, noir effects, and so much more.
+You can even add different effects and feels to your photographs, such as grainy film, vintage filers, dramatic overlays, retrolux looks, noir effects, and so much more.

-Keep your photos on your iPad looking sharp, stylized, and vibrant with a little bit of help from A Color Story; a photo editing app that's been named best new app by Apple and that's been downloaded over 1,000,000 times!

-The effects are cool in A Color Story because you can slide around the effect to wherever you want it on the photo.
-I haven't seen that in other editing apps I've used.
-(Brittany Taylor Photography)

 VSCO